Tobias-Kohn/pyPMatch/README.md

 - Full support for regular expressions and string matching
 - Further narrow the translation/compiling of `case` statements to where it is clearly meant to be one
 - Pattern matching through function decorators
-- Raise error if no match is found
 - Test suites
 - Documentation, tutorials